jart/blink/README.md

 disable that type of magic.
 In the event other such magic slips through, Blink has a runtime check which will catch obvious problems, and then gracefully fall back to using a CALL instruction.
-Since no JIT can be fully perfect on all platforms, the `o//blink/blink -j` flag may be passed to disable Blink's JIT.
+Since no JIT can be fully perfect on all platforms, the `blink -j` flag may be passed to disable Blink's JIT.
 Please note that disabling JIT makes Blink go 10x slower.
-With the `o//blink/blinkenlights` command, the `-j` flag takes on the opposite meaning, where it instead *enables* JIT.
+With the `blinkenlights` command, the `-j` flag takes on the opposite meaning, where it instead *enables* JIT.
 This can be useful for troubleshooting the JIT, because the TUI display has a feature that lets JIT path formation be visualized.
 Blink currently only enables the JIT for programs running in long mode (64-bit) but we may support JITing 16-bit programs in the future.

 ### Virtualization